shibatch/tlfloat/CODE_OF_CONDUCT.md

 efforts to ensure that the company does not free-ride.
-In addition, our guidelines do not require only that each company does not free-ride on projects that have adopted our guidelines, but also that they do not free-ride on OSS projects in general.
-As there becomes greater public awareness of the importance of discouraging free-riding in order to sustain OSS projects, it will become more difficult for companies to openly disagree with our guidelines.
-As more projects adopt our guidelines, we can expect that free-riding on OSS projects in general will be discouraged.
+In addition, our guidelines do not require only that each company does not free-ride on projects that have adopted our guidelines, but also that they do not free-ride on FOSS projects in general.
+As there becomes greater public awareness of the importance of discouraging free-riding in order to sustain FOSS projects, it will become more difficult for companies to openly disagree with our guidelines.
+As more projects adopt our guidelines, we can expect that free-riding on FOSS projects in general will be discouraged.

 Now, based on the above, will this scheme really work?
 What is most